candiecane7/scheduler/README.md

 # Work Day Scheduler Starter Code

+## Purpose
+This assignment was to create a daily work planner where you can add tasks based on the hour of the day.

 ## User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner